“Okay,” Red says as he takes out his notebook. “From the top… bags, phones, and wallets?”

 The trio immediately turns to the girl.
-She blushes, but nods.
+She seems taken aback, but nods.
 “Yeah, that’s a good deal.”

 “I’ll take one, then,” Red says, and the others agree.
 The store owner tells them to pick out their helmets and pads while he rings everything up, looking much more cheerful.
 Red goes over to the wall of gear and stares at the variety of colors and styles available.